coder/docs/guides/admin/wp-cli.md

 1. Install and authenticate the Coder CLI.

-1. Run the following to provision a new workspace provider (be sure to replace the placeholders as necessary):
+1. Run the following to provision a new **Kubernetes** workspace provider (be sure to replace the placeholders as necessary):

    ```console
    coder providers create kubernetes [name] --namespace=[namespace] --cluster-address=[clusterAddress]